Skip to Content

 What is considered a false claim under the Sinclair Title IX Sexual Harassment and Sex Discrimination procedure?

-Sinclair’s decision to charge an individual with making a materially false statement in bad faith in the course of a grievance proceeding under this Procedure does not constitute retaliation, provided that a determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.
+Sinclair’s decision to charge an individual with making a false statement in bad faith in the course of investigating a grievance proceeding does not constitute retaliation under Title IX.

 What happens after I submit a Title IX report?

 The first thing that will happen is that the Title IX Office will contact the Complainant and/or the Reporter of the incident.
-After that, lots of different procedures can happen.
-Click here to access this flow chart to examine a graphic description of the process.
+After that, there are several options for complainants and Sinclair's Title IX Office.
+Click here to access this flow chart to examine a flowchart of the various processes.

-What resources are available to individuals who are involved in a Title IX incident?
+What does the Title IX process look like for individuals who are involved in a Title IX incident?

 During the investigation, all parties and witnesses may be accompanied during interviews by an advisor of their choice.